rahultiwarigithub/Library-Management-System/README.md

 #### Additional features for an admin :
 - Admin can add a new book in the library
-- An admin can remove an existing book from the library
+- An admin can remove existing book from the library
-- Also, admin can see all the transaction records of all books and users (**NOTE:** *not implemented on UI but the backend API for the same is implemented*)
+- Also, admin can see the transaction records of all books and users (**NOTE:** *not implemented on UI but the backend API for the same is implemented*)

 #### An admin entity has following properties :
 ![admin_data_sample](https://user-images.githubusercontent.com/36193784/226755819-e1c0f0b6-13e0-48d9-b358-e1b8511acd76.png)